Healthcare Training Institute

 to alcohol, dysfunctional family history, uncontrollable anger, and insecurity.

-In this track, we will be unraveling guilty feelings that result from their relationship
+In this section, we will be unraveling guilty feelings that result from their relationship

 with a batterer.
 Where do these guilty feelings come from?
 Who is your client